Disney Starlight: Dream the Night Away

 Disney Starlight: Dream the Night Away is a nighttime parade at Magic Kingdom at Walt Disney World in Bay Lake, Florida.
 The parade is the first nighttime at the Magic Kingdom since the Main Street Electrical Parade had its last performance on October 9, 2016.
 The parade soft opened with a performance on July 18, 2025, and officially opened on July 20, 2025.

 The parade pays homage to the park's previous nighttime parades, the aforementioned Main Street Electrical Parade and SpectroMagic.
+It starts at the Tiana Gate in Frontierland every night, excluding special event nights.

 Development

-On August 11, 2024, it was announced at the D23 Expo in Anahiem, California that the Magic Kingdom at the Walt Disney World Resort would receive a brand new nighttime parade in the summer of 2025, marking the first time the park has had a dedicated night parade since the departure of the Main Street Electrical Parade in 2016.
+On August 11, 2024, it was announced at the D23 Expo in Anaheim, California that the Magic Kingdom at the Walt Disney World Resort would receive a brand new nighttime parade in the summer of 2025.

 On May 27, 2025, Disney announced the parade would debut on July 20, 2025.

-The parade debuted with soft openings on July 18 and 19th, before officially debuting on July 20.
+The parade debuted with soft openings on July 18 and 19, before officially debuting on July 20.